migae21/docker-dokuwiki/README.md

   * Adding timezone support
     Change the ENV TIMEZONE=Europe/Vienna in the Dockerfile to your needs
   * Adding ntpd support via supervisor
+  * ~~Upgrade to the latest (Bugfix) Release 2017-02-19a “Frusterick Manners”~~
-  * Upgrade to the latest (Bugfix) Release 2017-02-19a “Frusterick Manners”
+  * Upgrade to the latest (Bugfix) Release 2017-02-19b “Frusterick Manners”
+  * Upgrade Alpine Linux to latest stable version v3.5

 Build the image